 If individuals find themselves with similar Karmas, their conscious will experience, through common perceptions, an identical world.
-Humans for example, all have identical sense organs (the 5 senses) which grants them access to an identical world (ours).
+Humans for example, all have identical sense organs (the 5 senses) which grant them access to an identical world (ours).
 Buddhism however allows a multiplicity of possible manifestations, each functioning in a parallel “universe”.

-THE 6 WORLDS OF THE WHEEL OF LIFE
+THE 6 WORLDS OF SAMSARA

 The 6 worlds of the Wheel of Life can also be split into 2 groups:

 The gods (déva), during the course of extremely long lives, enjoy the pleasure of all things.
-Their suffering comes at the end of their lives, where they are rejected by their community and glimpse into the world in which they will be re-born which, by definition, will be a lesser world, having drained their merits bathing for centuries in more luxuries than we may dream of.
+Their suffering comes at the end of their lives, when they are rejected by their community and glimpse into the world in which they will be re-born which, by definition, will be a lesser world, having drained their merits bathing for centuries in more luxuries than we may dream of.

 Pride associated with large amounts of positive karma can lead you to be re-born in this part of the Wheel of Life.

-2 – THE TITANS – SAMSARA AT WORK
+2 – THE TITANS – Samsara at work